 Appropriately Uses Anti-Psychotic Medication

-This datapoint tells you the percent of long-term patients that are administered antipsychotic drugs.
-Increased usage of these drugs may suggest that a nursing home is using these drugs to control patient behavior in situations where such medications aren't medically required.
-However, some facilities need to rely on these medications due to an increased number of patients suffering from dementia.
+This metric tells you the percent of long-term care residents which were administered antipsychotic drugs.
+Increased usage of these drugs may mean a nursing home is using these drugs to subdue residents in situations where such medications are not medically indicated.
+Nevertheless, some facilities may need to rely more on these medications due to an increased number of residents with cognitive disorders.

 Appropriately Uses Anti-Anxiety Medication

-This tells you the percent of patients prescribed antianxiety drugs.
-These medications are used to treat patients experiencing anxiety and depression.
+This figure tells you the percentage of long-term stay residents which are prescribed antianxiety drugs.
+These medications are prescribed to patients suffering from anxiety and depression.

 Managing Depression Among Residents